pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

 BLAKE2
 ~~~~~~

 `BLAKE2`_ is a cryptographic hash function specified in :rfc:`7693`.
-BLAKE2 is
+BLAKE2's
-not vulnerable to `length-extension attacks`_, which the SHA-family of hashes
+design makes it immune to `length-extension attacks`_, an advantage over the
-are.
+SHA-family of hashes.

 .. note::